Thieves & Kings

 Though cooperative and industrious, Sootscale society is also draconian.
 The tribe is only as strong as its weakest members, and those “softscales” are constantly culled for the benefit of the tribe.
 Weak, incompetent, or dull-witted kobolds are regularly employed to test traps, mine in dangerous areas, and (especially) join patrols, where they are often charged with “taking point” or “holding off an attacker” while others retreat.
 This explains the common idea that kobolds are foolish or cowardly creatures; these are the kobolds most adventurers encounter.

 All tribe members contribute equally, but some contribute more equally than others.
 That is, certain roles are afforded more respect, power, and privilege usually because the role is more critical to the security of the tribe.
 This loose hierarchy, in order of descending importance, would be sorcerers, trap-makers, warriors, miners, crafters, animal-handlers and farmers.
-The elimination of all the tribe’s trap-makers during the last few months has led to the crafters efforts to try and learn basic trap-building skills beyond the pits and deadfall traps that are scattered throughout their upper tunnels, and is likely to result in a sudden rise in their status in the tribe.
+The elimination of all the tribe’s trap-makers during the months before meeting with the adventurers has led to the crafters efforts to try and learn basic trap-building skills beyond the pits and deadfall traps that are scattered throughout their upper tunnels, and is likely to result in a sudden rise in their status in the tribe.

 The Sootscale Tribe symbol is a simple shield, covered in black scales, and traditionally made from scraps of hard-boiled leather.
 The tribe claims its descent from the ancient black dragon Otar, first of the black dragons of myth.
 The leader of the clan is Chief Sootscale, and his envoy to the outside world is little Mikmek.